-Nézet-Séguin pay fraction of Levine’s in 1st Met season
+Nézet-Séguin got $392,152 in initial part of 1st Met season

-NEW YORK (AP) - Yannick Nézet-Séguin’s income from the Metropolitan Opera in his first season as music director was about a quarter of what James Levine earned in his last full season as music director emeritus.
+NEW YORK (AP) - Yannick Nézet-Séguin’s earned $392,152 during his first portion of his first season as the Metropolitan Opera’s music director, about a quarter of what James Levine earned in his last full season as music director emeritus.

+Nézet-Séguin’s compensation in the 2018-19 fiscal year became public when the company’s tax return was released Friday.
+The Met said later the figure included only money paid from Aug.
+1, through Dec.
+31, 2018, and did not include the rest of the fiscal year, which runs through the following July 31.

-Nézet-Séguin’s compensation in the 2018-19 fiscal year was $392,152, according to the company’s tax return released Friday.
-That was only slightly more than concertmaster David Chan at $366,823 and less than chorus master Donald Palumbo at $498,993.
+Nézet-Séguin’s total listed on the return was only slightly more than concertmaster David Chan at $366,823 and less than chorus master Donald Palumbo at $498,993.

 Levine was music or artistic director from 1976-2016, then became music director emeritus after the 2016-17 season.
 He was fired in March 2018 after an investigation found evidence of sexual abuse and harassment.
 He has denied any wrongdoing.